lazywhite/lang/backend/go/note.md

 9. module alias
 10. import number of modules
 11. make() to create array, map
-12. range keyword to iterater over containers
+12. range keyword to iterater over containers like "array" and "map"
 13. interface{} stand for any type
 14. import path conflict with standard library will get a  compile error of "redeclaration"
 15. import . "<pkg>"